 Cooperate on the development of an inclusive cultural policy in Georgia and on the preservation and valorisation of cultural and natural heritage, on culture and creative industries with a view to fostering socio-economic development, inclusion and citizen participation;

 Promote the participation of Georgian cultural and audio-visual operators in cultural/audio-visual cooperation programmes, in particular Creative Europe.

+Youth work for intercultural dialogue and to support democratic culture competences development

+To encourage mobility of artists.

+2.8.4 Cooperation in the field of sport and physical activity

+• Cooperate on development of sport policy in Georgia, particularly strategic, legislative and policy development through exchanging best practices and supporting in implementation.
+Support developing sport science and education in Georgia.

+• Work toward the increasing accessibility to sport and physical activity through developing common grassroot sport events and activities, promoting mobility in sport and developing social inclusion through sport.

+• Exchange good practices in the field of fighting against global threats to sport such as violence in sport and safety, security and service issues, manipulations of sport competitions and match-fixing, gender equality issues, anti-doping and all kind of discrimination, also supporting in development of sport ethics, promoting social and educational values of sport and supporting in implementation good governance principles in sport.

-3.7.4 Cooperation in Audio-visual and Media Field
+2.8.4 Cooperation in Audio-visual and Media Field